MikeWise2718/markdowndocs/unity-mlagents/unity-mlagents.md

 # Restarting Training
 - Here is a discussion:(https://github.com/Unity-Technologies/ml-agents/issues/532)
 - Basically just use `--load` as in: `python learn.py name --run-id=13 --train --load`
+- `run-id` has to be the same of course, `Step:` count will continue from interruption but `Time Elapsed:` will reset tp zero
 - Here is a more involved one:(https://github.com/Unity-Technologies/ml-agents/issues/138 )